 We are offering the shares described in this prospectus through a number of underwriters.
 J.P.
 Morgan Securities LLC and Goldman Sachs & Co.
 LLC are acting as joint book-running managers of the offering and as representatives of the underwriters.
-We have entered into an underwriting agreement with the underwriters.
-Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to the underwriters, and each underwriter have severally agreed to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares listed next to its name in the following table:
+We will enter into an underwriting agreement with the underwriters.
+Subject to the terms and conditions of the underwriting agreement, we will agree to sell to the underwriters, and each underwriter will severally agree to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares listed next to its name in the following table:

 Number of

 Underwriters shares

 J.P.
 Morgan Securities LLC.
-1,972,000

 Goldman Sachs & Co.
-LLC 1,972,000
+LLC

-Deutsche Bank Securities Inc. 928,000
+Deutsche Bank Securities Inc.

-Raymond James & Associates, Inc. 464,000
+Raymond James & Associates, Inc.

-JMP Securities LLC 232,000
+JMP Securities LLC

 Oppenheimer & Co.
-Inc. 232,000
+Inc.

 Total 5,800,000

-The underwriters are committed to purchase all of the shares offered by us if they purchase any shares.
-The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.
+The underwriters will be committed to purchase all of the shares offered by us if they purchase any shares.
+The underwriting agreement will also provide that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.

-The underwriters propose to offer part of the shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and part to certain dealers at that price less a concession not in excess of \$0.5040 per share.
+The underwriters propose to offer the shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
+Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
 After the initial public offering of the shares, the offering price and other selling terms may be changed by the underwriters.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 870,000 additional shares from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters will have an option to buy up to 870,000 additional shares from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters will have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option to purchase additional shares, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

-Vector Capital, through affiliated entities which holds a controlling interest in us and is affiliated with two members of our board of directors, will purchase an aggregate of 1,500,000 ordinary shares in this offering at the initial public offering price.
+Vector Capital, through VCH, L.P., which holds a controlling interest in us and is affiliated with two members of our board of directors, has indicated an interest in purchasing up to an aggregate of 1,500,000 ordinary shares in this offering at the initial public offering price.
+Because this indication of interest is not a binding agreement or commitment to purchase, Vector Capital may elect not to purchase shares in this offering or the underwriters may elect not to sell any shares in this offering to Vector Capital.
 The underwriters will not receive any underwriting discounts or commissions from sales of shares to Vector Capital.

 The underwriting fee is equal to the public offering price per share of the shares less the amount paid by the underwriters to us per share of the shares.
-The underwriting fee is \$0.84 per share.
-The following table shows the per share and total public offering price, underwriting discounts and commissions to be paid to the underwriters and proceeds before expenses assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+The underwriting fee is \$ per share.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.